openharmony/ace_engine_lite/README.md

 ## Introduction<a name="section11660541593"></a>

-The JS application framework is provided for you to develop OpenHarmony JavaScript applications.
+The JS UI framework is a set of JS-UI framework provided for you to develop OpenHarmony applications.
 The following figure shows the framework architecture.

 **Figure  1**  Framework architecture<a name="fig11520531310"></a>

 ![](figures/framework-architecture.png "framework-architecture")

-The JS application framework consists of the JavaScript data binding framework, JavaScript runtime, and JavaScript framework.
+The JS UI framework consists of the JavaScript data binding framework, JavaScript runtime, and JavaScript framework.

 -   **JavaScript data binding**